dysun0b10001/Deep-point-cloud-completion/align-test/readme.md

 path/to/align-test -h=subdirectory/under/current/path -i=30
 ```

-2. **Build** - To make this tool, you need to download librealsense first:
+2. **Build** - To make this tool, you need to download Intel RealSense SDK first,